treeverse/lakeFS/docs/integrations/emr.md

 # Using lakeFS with EMR

-[Amazon EMR](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-what-is-emr.html) is a managed cluster platform that simplifies running big data frameworks, such as Apache Hadoop and Apache Spark.
+[Amazon EMR](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-what-is-emr.html){: .button-clickable} is a managed cluster platform that simplifies running big data frameworks, such as Apache Hadoop and Apache Spark.

 ## Configuration
 In order to configure Spark on EMR to work with lakeFS we will set the lakeFS credentials and endpoint in the appropriate fields.